cardano-foundation/developer-portal/docs/get-started/installing-cardano-node.md

 Once saved, we will then reload your shell profile to use the new variables.
 We can do that by typing `source $HOME/.bashrc` or `source $HOME/.zshrc` (***depending on the shell application you use***).

-We need to install Secp256k1 which is required from 1.35.0 cardano-node version onward:
+We need to install Secp256k1 which is required from `cardano-node` version `1.35.0` onward:

 Download and install libsecp256k1:
 ```bash